microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/common_body_tags.md

 <a href="someurl">Click here!</a>
 ```

 **Click here** is one of the most common, yet poor, link texts.
-The first problem with **Click here** is it doesn't indicate where link will take the user.
-In addition, the user might not be clicking on the link at all, and instead might be using a screen reader, where different keys would be tapped to navigate, or of course the smartphone user would also be tapping.
+The first problem with **click here** is that it doesn't indicate where the link will take the user.
+In addition, it makes it very difficult for those using a screen reader, where different keys would be used to navigate, or a smartphone, where the user would be tapping.

 #### Find information here